ajstensland/slyther/README.md

 ### Disclaimer
 I make no claims regarding the security of this program.
 While it is encrypted, I may have made some errors blatant to the average cryptanalyst.
 Pycryptodome may also have vulnerabilities I am unaware of. **Do not trust this program with anything remotely important.** No personal information, no credit cards, no SSNs.
 I am not responsible for damages incurred by the improper usage of slyther or slyther-server.

+**If you notice that I'm making a severe mistake** with the security of this program, **please let me know**.
+This has been purely a learning experience for me, and if you can provide more lessons for me to learn about this topic, please let me know!

 ## Quickstart

 ```bash